neverfap-deluxe/nfd-api/content/general_about/about-main-02.md

 While everyone is aware of the NoFap movement, during my journey I failed to find anyone who actually seemed to be able to effectively explain how to overcome porn addiction with any sort of coherence or consistency.

-Most of the materials I could find online ranged from various theories on how to manage urges utilising a trope of ineffective and unhealthy coping mechanisms...
+Most of the materials I could find online included various theories on how to manage urges utilising a trope of ineffective and unhealthy coping mechanisms...

 ...to personal advice from existing porn addicts who's opinion seemed to change depending on the day of the week, as per their unpredictable schedule of relapse and mania.

-I mean, you wouldn't trust financial advice from someone with a gambling problem, so why should you treat your porn addiction recovery any differently?
+I mean, you wouldn't trust financial advice from someone with a gambling problem, so why should your porn addiction recovery be any different?

 {{< hr3 "That's when I knew there was an opportunity to create a resource that could save people years trying to overcome their porn addiction." >}}